Synchronising primitive groups of diagonal type exist: Background

 The \emph{dual degree set} of $C$ is the set of nonzero indices $j$ for which the $j$-th coordinate of its MacWilliams transform is nonzero.
 Two subsets of $\Omega$ are \emph{design-orthogonal} if their dual degree sets are disjoint.
 We refer the reader to the classic text by Bannai and Ito \cite{BannaiIto1984} for more information on this subject.

-\begin{theorem}[\cite{delsarte}, Theorem 3.9 (and discussion thereafter); see also \cite{gm}] Let $\mathcal{A}$ be an association scheme on $\Omega$ and let $\Gamma$ be a graph whose adjacency matrix is the sum of some of the adjacency matrices of $\mathcal{A}$.
+\begin{theorem}[\cite{delsarte}, Theorem 3.9 (and discussion thereafter); see also \cite{gm}] Let $\mathcal{A}$ be an association scheme on $\Omega$ and let $\Gamma$ be a union of graphs of the scheme.
 If $C$ is a clique and $S$ is a coclique in $\Gamma$, then $|C|\cdot|S|\le |\Omega|$.
 Equality holds if and only if $C$ and $S$ are design-orthogonal. \end{theorem}

 We will need the following simple observation,